 PPL (PPL) Outpaces Stock Market Gains: What You Should Know

-PPL will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from PPL as it approaches its next earnings report date.
 On that day, PPL is projected to report earnings of $0.43 per share, which would represent year-over-year growth of 53.57%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.62 billion, up 8.44% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.47 per share and revenue of $6.38 billion, which would represent changes of +40% and +10.28%, respectively, from the prior year.
+PPL's full-year Zacks Consensus Estimates are calling for earnings of $1.47 per share and revenue of $6.38 billion.
+These results would represent year-over-year changes of +40% and +10.28%, respectively.

-It is also important to note the recent changes to analyst estimates for PPL.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for PPL.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 3.08% lower within the past month.
-PPL is currently sporting a Zacks Rank of #4 (Sell).
+The Zacks Consensus EPS estimate has moved 0.23% higher within the past month.
+PPL is holding a Zacks Rank of #4 (Sell) right now.

-Valuation is also important, so investors should note that PPL has a Forward P/E ratio of 18.29 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 19.21.
+Investors should also note PPL's current valuation metrics, including its Forward P/E ratio of 18.59.
+For comparison, its industry has an average Forward P/E of 19.16, which means PPL is trading at a discount to the group.

 The Utility - Electric Power industry is part of the Utilities sector.
 This industry currently has a Zacks Industry Rank of 209, which puts it in the bottom 18% of all 250+ industries.